 Jan Scott reports that even that meet had rain, the only rain that had fallen for a whole month.
 It appears that every Vintage rally in the US with the exception of the first one has been almost rained off.
 Despite this unhappy state of affairs, rallies over there seem to be making steady progress.
 Distances travelled by the participants are, naturally, far greater than those we in England are used to.
 There are a great many Vintage gliders in the US and most of them seem to be on the East Coast.
 Thanks to the efforts of Geoff Steele, full sets of construction plans for the Goeppingen 1 "Wolf" and the Hutter H 17A are now available from the Vintage Soaring Association.
 The plans, blue or black line on paper, are priced at 40 dollars per set, prepaid.
 Copies on vellum or clear mylar sheet, which won't shrink with age, are available at higher cost.
-Orders to be sent to the Editor, "Bungee Cord", 6053 25th Road, North, Arlington, VA 22207, USA.Deliveries take six weeks.
+Orders to be sent to the Editor, "Bungee Cord", 6053 25th Road, North, Arlington, VA 22207, USA.
+Deliveries take six weeks.
 The Smithsonian Institute has photographed all the drawings and enlarged prints can be obtained from its microfilms.
 Plans for the Grunau Baby are available as from this month and also priced 40 dollars.

 The MU 13D which had caused a sensation at earlier American Vintage Glider rallies because of its super floating performance has been sold by its restorer and pilot, Pete Massak, to Dr. Don MacClement, of Kolowna, British Columbia.
+MacClement, of Kolowna, British Columbia.

 Dean Macmillan, whom many of our readers knew from previous American news reports, was killed on 16th February when his Taylorcraft Vintage aeroplane hit a powerline.
-We are deeply saddened by the loss Vintage aeroplane nit a powerline.
 We are deeply saddened by the loss of a member of long standing, a fine man whose many letters we shall always keep in our files.
 Dean's passion for gliding began in 1939 when, as a boy, he saw the test flying of the Super Albatross, a machine designed by the man he most admired, William Hawley Bowlus.
 His great ambition was to own a "Super", but he was never able to realise it.
-In his last letter he hinted that his new garage might just be large ambition was to own a "Super", but he was never able to realise it.
 In his last letter, he hinted that his new garage might just be large enough to take the wings of a Senior Albatross.
 We believe that he had planned to obtain the wreck of a large Bowlus Albatross found in a garage next to a school in the area.
 Dean's sheer joy of living and his keenness to try anything new really typified the best in the American spirit.
-We can hardly believe that we shan't be receiving any more of his long letters, often written on scraps of paper, recounting the marvel lous beauty of flying high above the desert Last year, he sold his Baby Bowlus and the famous Zanonia in order to help pay for a new house.
+We can hardly believe that we shan't be receiving any more of his long letters, often written on scraps of paper, recounting the marvel lous beauty of flying high above the desert .
+Last year, he sold his Baby Bowlus and the famous Zanonia in order to help pay for a new house.
 But he retained his Taylorcraft and with it flew far and wide, and into the depths of the Grand Canyon.
 Sometimes he flew alone, other times wi his boys.
-Working at nights at the reception of the giant MGM Hotel in Las Vegas, he used to fly by day in his beloved Baby Bowlus and in Las Vegas, he used to fly by day in his beloved Baby Bowlus and reached the greatest height ever acheived by a VGC member: 19,000 ft in the desert thermals!
+Working at nights at the reception of the giant MGM Hotel in Las Vegas, he used to fly by day in his beloved Baby Bowlus and reached the greatest height ever acheived by a VGC member: 19,000 ft in the desert thermals!
 We should like to extend our heartfelt sympathy to his wife and children.